How to Prepare for Chemo Sessions

 Between infusions, note down how you’re feeling, the amount of sleep you’re getting, and what you’re eating.
 This will help you understand what triggers your side effects and if there are any remedies that work for you.

 Keep track of your health before your chemo appointments and note all your symptoms (physical and emotional).
-Also, make note of how long these symptoms last and their intensity.
+Also, please make note of how long these symptoms last and their intensity.

 Discuss these with your physician at the next appointment and see if there’s any medication or recommendations to combat those symptoms.